phylogeography/sarbecovirus_phylogeography/analysis/post_hoc_analyses/README.md

 7. Visualising selected continuous phylogeographic reconstructions
 8. Displaying the estimated position of the human ancestor
 9. Visualising all continuous phylogeographic reconstructions
+10. Mapping the bat species richness map on the topographic background

 The R script requires the preliminary installation of the following R packages: "adephylo", "diagram", "HDInterval", "lubridate", "maptools", "rgdal", and "seraphim".